deadsinsomnia/game-dev/README.md

 <img width="700" height="700" alt="Screenshot 2026-04-04 173623" src="https://github.com/user-attachments/assets/4ef3c495-561b-407b-8e66-00d22c70b2ec" />

 |--NOTES--|
-* *to add score for each enemy killed in by player
+* to add score for each enemy killed in by player
-* *menu page content:
+* menu page content:
-* - play button
+ - play button
-* - exit button
+ - exit button
-* - menu page button not working (idk why)(worked on a new project but not here)(??)
+ - menu page button not working (idk why)(worked on a new project but not here)(??)

 |-- TODO --|
-* - deployment of 2d game to cloud
+ - deployment of 2d game to cloud
-* - making a simple 3d game
+ - making a simple 3d game